GClarte/PhylogenyFromMatrices/README.md

 - GenericTemplate_Je.R runs the simulations.
 The output of the study is stored in the AnalysisJeLanguages nexus files.
 - The dataset is stored in je_languages_modified.csv

+#Results

+the nexus files of the results are stored in the Result folder.

 # Using the code

 Everything is described in the GenericTemplate.R file, we did not include the data importation part, as this can be quite dependent on the datasets.